dotnet/machinelearning/docs/code/DataViewRowCursor.md

-4. As a generalization of the above, if for each element of an acceptable set, you built the set comprised of the single application of `Fork` on that ID followed by the set of any number of application of `Next`, the union of all such sets would itself be an acceptable set.
+4. As a generalization of the above, if for each element of an acceptable set, you built the set comprised of the single application of `Fork` on that ID followed by the set of any number of applications of `Next`, the union of all such sets would itself be an acceptable set.
 (This is useful, for example, for operations that produce multiple items per input item.
-So, if you produced two rows based on every single input row, if the input ID were _id_, then, the ID of the first row could be `Fork` of _id_, and the second row could have ID of `Fork` then `Next` of the same _id_.)
+So, if you produced two rows based on every single input row and if the input ID were _id_, then, the ID of the first row could be `Fork` of _id_, and the second row could have ID of `Fork` then `Next` of the same _id_.)